Learning Coverage- and Power-Optimal Transmitter Placement from City Maps: A Comparative Study of Direct and Indirect Neural Approaches: Conclusions

-From a computational perspective, discriminative one-shot models provide the fastest predictions, diffusion multi-sampling trades speed for search flexibility, and score-map methods deliver the best balance between runtime and balanced performance on the present benchmark when shortlist re-evaluation is allowed.
+Heatmap-based approaches nevertheless remain attractive for two reasons.
+First, they predict physically meaningful intermediate radio maps rather than only a placement score surface; second, in the diffusion setting, multi-sample inference turns prediction into a small search procedure whose sample pool can be reused for both single-objective and balanced placement without explicit multi-objective training.

-The methodological findings reported here---the asymmetric coverage--power trade-off, the effectiveness of dual-score-map union pooling, the role of diffusion multi-sampling, and the consistent strength of direct score-map prediction---describe how different learning formulations interact with the underlying placement geometry and are not specific to SAIPP-Net as the evaluator.
-The broader literature on learned radio map prediction shows that deep-learning surrogates are now competitive with ray tracing solvers in raw propagation accuracy~\cite{zhang_plnet,bakirtzis_deeplearn}, which strengthens the case that the formulations succeeding here would also learn effectively under ray traced or measurement-based ground truth, if such supervision could be obtained at comparable density.
+From a computational perspective, discriminative one-shot models provide the fastest predictions, diffusion multi-sampling trades speed for inference-time search, and score-map methods deliver the strongest balance between runtime and balanced-placement quality when shortlist evaluation is allowed.
+The resulting picture is not that one formulation dominates universally, but that the two families occupy different regions of the accuracy--cost space.

-Two future directions stand out.
-The more incremental one is richer candidate selection for the heatmap formulation: the final transmitter coordinate is currently recovered by pixel-wise argmax on the predicted radio map, but a lightweight localization network trained to map predicted heatmaps, possibly together with the building map, to transmitter coordinates could plausibly close part of the gap to the score-map formulation while preserving the representational advantages of predicting a physically meaningful field.
-The more substantive direction is extension to multi-transmitter deployment.
-There, exhaustive score-map supervision becomes combinatorial in the number of transmitters, so the current score-map advantage is expected to erode.
-Whether heatmap-based formulations with inference-time search over multiple samples can carry further in that regime---or whether entirely new formulations are needed---is the natural next question raised by the present work.
+The methodological findings reported here should be interpreted as benchmark-level conclusions about how different learning formulations interact with the transmitter-placement problem under a fixed learned propagation model (SAIPP-Net), rather than as direct claims about real-world deployment optimality.
+Prior work cited in Section~\ref{sec:relatedwork} shows that learned propagation models trained on real measurements can match or outperform ray tracing in measurement-based evaluation~\cite{zhang_plnet,bakirtzis_deeplearn}; the same exhaustive-labeling methodology can therefore be deployed with a measurement-trained successor to SAIPP-Net to simultaneously reduce the synthetic-supervision bias and improve sim-to-real fidelity, through training on real measurements collected in different urban environments and through higher-fidelity scene information such as geometry, electromagnetic material properties, and antenna characteristics.
+These suggest that the learned-model-based exhaustive-labeling framework used here is not merely a computational convenience, but a practically relevant route.